COSMOS-CTC-Cambridge/damtp-research-programming/modules/python.md

     -   you need to punch a hole in the firewall between CATAM and Maths if you want to use a browser on the CATAM machine to access this
     -   if you remove `--no-browser` from the command, it will try to send a browser window from Maths to CATAM
         -   it may work but even if it does, it may be unusably slow
-    -   if sitting at the desktop, it works fine without `--no-browser`
+    -   if sitting at the desktop, it works fine without `--no-browser` and of course there is no need to punch any holes

 Data Structures: lists, tuples, dicts
 -------------------------------------